How To Minus A Whole Number From A Fraction

 Understanding Fractions

 A fraction represents a part of a whole.
-It consists of two numbers: the numerator (the top number) and the denominator (the bottom number).
+On the flip side, it consists of two numbers: the numerator (the top number) and the denominator (the bottom number).
 The numerator indicates how many parts of the whole you have, while the denominator indicates how many equal parts the whole is divided into.
-For example, in the fraction 3/4, the numerator 3 means you have 3 parts, and the denominator 4 means the whole is divided into 4 equal parts.
+Here's one way to look at it: in the fraction 3/4, the numerator 3 means you have 3 parts, and the denominator 4 means the whole is divided into 4 equal parts.

 Fractions can be classified into different types: